sapcc/elektra/README.md

 Where does the name come from?
 ------------------------------
-In Greek mythology Elektra, i.e. the bright or brilliant one, was a daughter of Oceanus and Tethys.
+In Greek mythology Elektra, the bright or brilliant one, is the Goddess of Clouds with a silver lining.
-She was the nymph wife of the sea-god Thaumas and the mother of Iris the Rainbow and the storm-wind Harpies.

 Installing and Running Elektra